Sierra Leone

 Hygiene project

-We have installed a hygiene project in the slums of Freetown.
-Cap Anamur started the hygiene project as a preventive measure during the Ebola epidemic and it is still running today.
-A total of ten toilet blocks there are cleaned and stocked with hygiene products three to four times a day by 26 local staff.
-About 2,000 people visit these toilets daily.
+We installed a hygiene project in the slums of Freetown in 2014.
+Cap Anamur started this hygiene project as a preventative measure during the Ebola epidemic.
+A total of ten toilet blocks were cleaned three to four times a day by local employees and stocked with hygiene products.
+Around 2,000 people visit these toilets every day.
+We handed over this project to a private operator at the beginning of 2024.

 What happens next

-Five years after Ebola, the health system in Sierra Leone has still not been restored.
+Ten years after Ebola, the health system in Sierra Leone has still not been restored.
 Moreover, since 2020, the Corona pandemic has led to significant limitations in medical care.
-That is why we will continue to support this hospital, which is so important for the country, in 2023 with technical, personnel and financial support.
+That is why we will continue to support this hospital, which is so important for the country, in 2024 with technical, personnel and financial support.